Bollinger Band strategies - start trading at nextmarkets

-One of the best ways of getting to grips with Bollinger band strategy is to have a look at past trades where you know the outcome already, and look for indicators in the historical data leading up to the trade.
+One of the best ways of getting to grips with the Bollinger band strategy is to have a look at past trades where you already know the outcome, and look for indicators in the historical data leading up to the trade.
 This Bollinger band analysis is vital when learning to read the markets.
 Take some trades which you know to have been successful, and look at market charts to see what the Bollinger bands were doing in the lead up to that trade.

 Once you are comfortable with some of the patterns you see, take some trades on nextmarkets which you know to have been unsuccessful, and compare the behaviour of the bands.
-Analysing these past trades will help you to learn what the indicators are and how they might be used to inform trading behaviour.
+Analysing these past trades will help you to to become familiar with these indicators, and how they might be used to inform trading behaviour.

 Bollinger band calculations